Meesujit/Meesujit/README.md

 # 💫 About Me:
 My name is Sujit, I am a Computer Science student from India and I love building cool things on web.
-Here's a little about me:<br>- I’m currently learning ReactJS<br>- Opensource contribution<br>- - 📫 Reach me by
+Here's a little about me:<br>- I’m currently learning ReactJS<br>- Opensource contribution<br>- - 📫 Reach me by[ mail](sujit.gda997@gmail.com)